microconfig/microconfig-quickstart/features.md

 ### Problem
 When you have your configuration in some kind of templating engine it might be difficult to keep track of changes or compare different versions of configuration.
-For example before new deploy to production you want to know what changed in your configuration.
+For example, before new deployment to production you want to know what changed in your configuration.

 ### Solution